Tribal-Trouble/tribaltrouble/README.md

 2. Server Configuration
     - Copy `server/server.properties.template` to `server/server.properties`
-    - Edit the `server.properties` file with your configuration:
+    - Edit `server.properties` with your configuration:
       - `SQL_PASS`* - The password for the matchmaker database user
       - `DISCORD_BOT_TOKEN` - Your Discord bot token
       - `DISCORD_SERVER_ID` - Your Discord server ID